mxpv/podsync/README.md

 ```

+Please note: Automatically clean-up will not work without a database configuration.

 Episodes files will be kept at: `/path/to/data/directory/ID1`, feed will be accessible from: `http://localhost/ID1.xml`

 If you want to hide Podsync behind reverse proxy like nginx, you can use `hostname` field: